Sami-Wafula/simple_shell/README.md

 A UNIX command line interpreter.

 2.Simple shell 0.2
-Handles PATH.
-Fork must not be called if the command doesn't exist.
+Handles PATH.Fork must not be called if the command doesn't exist.

+3.Simple shell 0.4
+Implementation of exit that exists in the shell.
+You don't have to handle any argument to exit